 Use a sharp knife (I prefer a serrated one) to cut through the passion fruit shell.
 You can cut the fruit however you like, but I’ve found that cutting about an inch off one end saves time, rather than cutting each passion fruit in half.

 Shifting the knife closer to one end means that the passion fruit pulp ends up in one half most of the time.

-Use your knife or a spoon to pull the pulp out of the shell and into your blender.
+Use a knife or spoon to scoop the pulp out of the shell and into your blender.

 Separating the passion fruit pulp from the seeds

-Once your blender container is full, run it on medium speed for 30 seconds or so.
+Once the blender container is full, run it on medium speed for 30 seconds or so.
 Your goal here is to break the fibrous attachment between the pulp and the passion fruit seeds — without actually chopping up the hard black seeds.

 Strain the passion fruit juice.